GREAT FILM ACTING BEGINS WITH SOLID THEATRE TRAINING

 Voice for

 Acquire the skills to produce sound properly for stage and screen.
 Learn how to use the full range of your voice with exercises and text.
 Breath, sound, placement, and pitch will be explored in this class.
-This is included in the Acting 1 bundle.
+Both sections must be taken in order advance to the Vocal Lab or Speech for the Actor.

 Acting: Sense Memory